ggozad/jarn.xmpp.twisted/README.txt

 * A `Twisted`_ reactor that runs side-by-side with the Zope instance.
 * Utilities that provide XMPP clients of two sorts, a *deferred* client that initially connects, executes a task and disconnects as soon as it is done, as well as a normal client that remains connected and can respond to XMPP events.
+* An XMPP component base class for writing custom components.

 .. _Twisted: http://twistedmatrix.com
 .. _wokkel: http://wokkel.ik.nu